 Prepare the plans.
 As a requirement to the loan, you will need to present for approval a professionally drawn plan and full costing of the home building project.
 An appraiser will complete an initial assessment of the supposed value of the home based on the plans provided.

 Make a deposit to the lender or purchase the parcel of land where the home is going to be built.
-At this state, the lot purchased for the project is an adequate security for the loan.
+At this state, the lot purchased for the project is adequate security for the loan.
 Lenders would like to see how committed you are to the project.
 Thus, presenting your equity in the project right from the start demonstrates this commitment.
 If you own the lot already even before starting the project creates a good impression to the lender.

 Don’t commit to the first offer yet.
 It pays to look around to find out what other lending companies can offer so that you can compare the best rates.
 Interest rates for a construction loan are way higher than standard regular home loans.

-Hire a licensed general contractor in order to get an approval for a construction loan.
+Hire a licensed general contractor in order to get approval for a construction loan.
 Lenders would like to reduce risk to as minimal as possible.
 Hiring a qualified builder will provide the lender peace of mind that the project will go as smoothly as planned.

 If you are the general contractor to build your own home, there are possibilities that lenders will not approve the loan.
 If this is the case, you may want to consider another specialized loan which is the owner-builder construction loan.
 If you are able to provide a well-researched plan and you are equipped with the right knowledge and abilities in construction, lenders may consider your loan.